The Real "Tang Sanzang": How Deeply Have You Misunderstood Him? 真实的“唐僧”,你误会得有多深?

-When people speak of Tang Sanzang, the image that surfaces in most minds is that of the fragile monk from Journey to the West—someone lacking the strength to even truss a chicken, whose compassion borders on pedantry, who weeps whenever trouble strikes, and who cannot survive without the protection of his disciples.
+When people speak of Tang Sanzang (a fictional character based on Master Xuanzang), the image that surfaces in most minds is that of the fragile monk from Journey to the West—someone lacking the strength to even truss a chicken, whose compassion borders on pedantry, who weeps whenever trouble strikes, and who cannot survive without the protection of his disciples.
 He is often seen as cowardly, timid, and unable to distinguish right from wrong; repeatedly deceived by demons and rescued time and again by Sun Wukong (Monkey King), he seems like little more than a "mascot" on the journey to fetch scriptures.

 But did you know?
 The historical Tang Sanzang is worlds apart from the artistic image penned by Wu Cheng’en.
 Far from a delicate monk, he was a peerless master monk who braved the Western Regions alone, traveled 50,000 miles on foot over seventeen years, and rewrote the history of Chinese Buddhism through his solitary efforts; he is the man revered by posterity as "Master Xuanzang" (Tripitaka Master).